3djeef/College-Projects/Operating Systems/README.md

 The term project for this course was to develop a program on a Raspberry Pi.
-I designed a DJ light controller, that can be controlled through a messaging app on my phone called Telegram.
+Me and one teammate designed a DJ light program with multi-colored lights and varying patterns, that can be controlled through a messaging app on my phone called Telegram.
-Here is a sample of the project.
+Included is the final project report and a sample of the program.